 Many Western nations boast some of the most powerful passports in the world (ranked by the number of their visa-free score), meaning their citizens can travel across the world and will be granted visa-free entry on arrival.
 Some of the top ranking passports include Singapore, Greece, Germany, The United Kingdom, Sweden and more.

 On the other hand, even German and Swedish citizens are required to submit an application to visit China and Russia, otherwise known as two of the most difficult countries to obtain a visa.
-Keep reading to learn more about the most difficult countries to get a visa.
+Keep reading to discover the hardest countries to get a visa in 2019.

 It’s hard to deny the appeal of the notoriously veiled North Korea.
 Naturally, curious travellers from across the world are eager to learn more about this fascinating country.